What is Cognitive Behavioural Therapy?

 Is CBT Therapy Right for You?

-Cognitive Behavioural Therapy can be transformative for individuals facing a variety of mental health challenges.
-You might benefit from counselling in Red Deer if you're:
+Cognitive Behavioural Therapy can be transformative for a wide range of mental health concerns.
+You might benefit from CBT therapy in Red Deer if you're:

-Caught in cycles of anxious thoughts, panic, or constant worry that interfere with your daily activities and relationships.
-CBT provides effective coping strategies for overcoming anxiety.
+Struggling with Anxiety, Worry, or Depression Caught in cycles of anxious thoughts, panic, or constant worry that interfere with your daily activities and relationships.
+CBT for anxiety and depression provides effective, evidence-based coping strategies so you can feel like yourself again.

 What Does a CBT Session Look Like?